JamFfm/NEXTIONDisplay/README.md

 Fixed: Scale is fixed so you can't see much small temp changes.
 It is an overview to the past 17 min and shows from 0-100°C.
 Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.-> done

 Still struggling with the ASCII and UTF8.
-Therefore kettle and rest- names are not implemented-> done
+Therefore kettle and rest- names are not implemented-> done but some letters are scipped

 While pushing clear-button the min and max values are not deleted.-> done

 Because of a lag of knowledge the rebuild of the graph in a new temperature scale is slow.
-Will fix it with higher baud rate of serial connection and the NEXTION addt function in the future.-> done
+Will fix it with higher baud rate of serial connection and the NEXTION addt function in the future.-> done used instead of addt use ref_stop or ref_star

 Until now fahrenheit is not supported.
 But will be in further releases.-> done

 In the Brew Graph mode pushing home button and again Brew mode button there is wild data shown.
 Just go back to home and again to Brew mode.
 Sometimes this has to be done several times.
-Will try to fix in next versions.-> done
+Will try to fix in next versions.-> done but......sometimes this is still needed

 The fermenting graphs are not build up to now.
 This will be implemented when brewgraph is stable.-> done